Ralim/IronOS-dfu/README.md

 In runtime mode, it is expected to be running where your main firmware _would be_.
 In this mode it can be used to read/write the actual bootloader on the device.
+This is not a completely risk free process since if you wipe your bootloader and then power cycle you cant boot.
+But it does mean it can keep running _whileever_ you have power so you can fix it.